 - J-MAG: Outboard 3-axis fluxgate magnetometer (FGM).
 Hardware for this instrument will be provided by the Space Magnetometer Laboratory.

 - Principal Investigator: Prof. Michele Dougherty FRS

-- J-MAG hardware-providing Co-Investigators: The Technical University of Braunschweig (inboard FGM, Germany), the Technical University of Graz (TBD, Austria), the Wigner Institutes (ground systems, Hungary).
+- J-MAG hardware-providing Co-Investigators: The Technical University of Braunschweig (inboard FGM, Germany), the Space Research Institute and Technical University of Graz (scalar sensor, Austria).